Stewart-Jumbe/E-commerce/README.md

 ## Project Overview

 This repository contains the final project for QA Academy bootcamp and Software Development program. <br>
-The e-commerce application created has full crud functionality, handles HTTP request and connects to a persistent relational database.
+The e-commerce application created has full crud functionality, handles HTTP requests and connects to a persistent relational database.
 It encapsulates concepts from all core modules:
 * Agile & Project Management (Git, Jira)